rbraband521/course-directory-api-heroku/README.md

 **To Run Locally**

-If you'd like to run the program locally clone the full repo at <https://github.com/rbraband521/FullStackApp>.*This repo cannot be ran locally because there is no seed file.*
+If you'd like to run the program locally clone the full repo at <https://github.com/rbraband521/FullStackApp>. *This repo cannot be ran locally because there is no seed file.*

 **Online Database**